Winter Road Maintenance Policy

 Accumulations of snow along gutter lines and sidewalk or catwalk areas of all bridges should be removed when accumulation of snow and/or ice affects highway safety.
 Removal operations should commence on the high side of bridges on banked curves to minimize snowmelt and re-freezing or glazing of the travel lanes.

-Plowing operations are generally initiated after 2 to 4 inches of snow have fallen and may continue until the storm has concluded.
+Plowing operations are generally initiated after 2 inches of snow have fallen and may continue until the storm has concluded.
 It is expected that each plow route will take 4 hours or less to complete.
 Currently 4 six-wheel dump trucks, 2 1 1/2 -ton dump trucks, and a loader are used for plowing the highways.
 A Holder sidewalk machine is used for maintaining the sidewalks.
 A grader and backhoe are in reserve.

 For light accumulation snowfalls and snow squalls plowing may begin immediately and may include simultaneous salting and/or sanding to provide the desired results quickly and efficiently.
 Snow squalls, which occur after 10 p.m. and produce only a light accumulation, may not require immediate attention because of light traffic.
 Such light accumulation may be cleared very early the following morning, no later than 5:00 a.m.
 This will be at the discretion of the Public Works Director.